 These pistachio rose sugar cookies are so beautiful and delicately flavored with rose water.
 They’re topped with melted white chocolate, crunchy pistachios, and rose petals for a festive touch.
 They’d make for such a unique addition to your Christmas cookie spread!

-We are officially just a couple of weeks away from Christmas, and cookies are on my mind almost every single day!
-I wanted to create something fresh and exciting to add to the mix of classics this year.
-And these pistachio rose sugar cookies do not disappoint.
+We are officially just a few weeks away from Christmas, and I’m starting to plan my Christmas cookies.
+I wanted to create a cookie that’s fresh and exciting to add to the mix of classics this year.
+And these pistachio rose sugar cookies did not disappoint.

-I basically took a plain sugar cookie and added a touch of rose water to the dough.
+I took a plain sugar cookie and added a touch of rose water to the dough.
 You can buy this at Whole Foods, and trust me, a little bit goes a long way.
 It completely infuses the cookies with a subtle, really lovely rose flavor.
-Something just a little bit different to keep everyone on their toes this holiday!

 I think the cookies are perfectly good plain.
 They’re sweet and simple.
-But to make them stunningly beautiful and over the top (I mean, it’s Christmas after all…), I dipped them in melted white chocolate AND added a dusting of pistachios and rose petals.
+But to make them really beautiful, I dipped them in melted white chocolate and added a dusting of pistachios and rose petals.

 Pistachio Rose Sugar Cookies

-simple & exciting pistachio rose sugar cookies dipped in white chocolate
+rose-flavored sugar cookies dipped in white chocolate and topped with pistachios

 yield: 22-24 cookies